-- Cons: Heavily dependent of good network to avoid “false positives” or will suffer from fast-start failover disabled.
-Will be more expensive.
+- Cons: Heavily dependent on the good network to avoid “false positives” or will suffer from fast-start failover disabled.
+It will be more expensive.

-- When to use: When you want to protect for most of possible scenarios.
+- When to use: When you want to protect for most of the possible scenarios.

 Bellow just one idea about a good design for high availability for database and applications.
 This came directly from the Oracle docs about “Recovering from Unscheduled Outages – https://docs.oracle.com/database/121/HABPT/E40019-02.pdf”

 Above I talked about transactions and Maximum Availability that it is deeply related here.
-Remember that primary database shutdown only after the fast start failover threshold?
-This means that primary database received transactions during 30 seconds before shutting down.
-If you put observer in standby site you can suffer from data loss (of course that failover, by design, means that) because standby side decides everything.
+Remember that the primary database shut down only after the fast start failover threshold?
+This means that the primary database received transactions for 30 seconds before shutting down.
+If you put the observer in standby site you can suffer from data loss (of course that failover, by design, means that) because standby side decides everything.

 If you do that, maybe you need to operate in Maximum Protection to have zero data loss.
-This is more clear, or critical, if your database receive connections from applications that are not in the same datacenter and can connect in both at same time.
-In Maximum Protection you avoid that primary commit data in moments of possible failures, but you will put some overhead in every transaction operating in sync mode (https://www.oracle.com/technetwork/database/availability/sync-2437177.pdf).
+This is more clear, or critical if your database receives connections from applications that are not in the same datacenter and can connect in both at the same time.
+In Maximum Protection, you avoid that primary commit data in moments of possible failures, but you will put some overhead in every transaction operating in sync mode (https://www.oracle.com/technetwork/database/availability/sync-2437177.pdf).
 So, you need to decide if have database running is more important than transactions.

-Of course that every strategy have pro and cons.
-Observer in primary is more easy, maybe can allow you to use less strict protection and continue to have a high transaction protection, but not handle full datacenter failure.
-Observer in standby can protect from datacenter failure, but is possible that you need to handle with more “false positive” switches of primary db or even complete primary shutdown (as related here) in the case of standby datacenter failure.
+Of course that every strategy has pros and cons.
+The observer in the primary is easier, maybe it can allow you to use less strict protection and continue to have high transaction protection, but not handle full datacenter failure.
+The observer in standby can protect from datacenter failure but it is possible that you need to handle more “false positive” switches of primary DB or even complete primary shutdown (as related here) in the case of a standby datacenter failure.
 Adding the fact that maybe your application needs to allow some data loss, or if not, you may need to operate in maximum protection.
-Observer in third site can be best option for data protection, but will be more expensive and heavily network and operational dependent.
+Observer in the third site can be the best option for data protection, but will be more expensive and heavily network and operational dependent.

-As you can see, there is not easy design.
-Even a simple choose, like observer location, will left plenty of decisions to be made.
+As you can see, there is not an easy design.
+Even a simple choice, like the observer location, will leave plenty of decisions to be made.
 With Oracle 12.2 and beyond (including 19c) you have better options to handle it, I will pass over this in the next post about multiple observers, but there is no (yet) 100% solution to cover all possible scenarios.